schatzlab/appliedgenomics2020/assignments/assignment4/README.md

 - Question 1d.
 How much of the genome is neither gene nor regulatory sequences [Hint: `bedtools merge` + `bedtools subtract`]

 - Question 1e.
+Using the [UCSC liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver), how many of the variants can be successfully lifted over to hg38?

+- Question 1f.
 How many variants are in genes?
 [Hint: convert xlsx to BED, then `bedtools`]

-- Question 1f.
+- Question 1g.
 How many variants are in *any* annotated regulatory regions?
 [Hint: `bedtools`]

-- Question 1g.
+- Question 1h.
 What type of annotated regulatory region has the most variants?
 [Hint: `bedtools`]

-- Question 1h.
+- Question 1i.
 Is this a statistically significant number of variants (P-value < 0.05)?
 [Hint: If you don't want to calculate this analytically, you can do an experiment.
 Try simulating the same number of variants as the original file 100 times, and see how many fall into this regulatory type.
 If at least this many variants fall into this feature type more than 5% of the trials, this is not statistically significant]

 #### Question 2.
 Time Series [20 pts]